iv-org/documentation/docs/hide-instance-behind-proxy-server.md

 *I'll use the terminology `original server(s)` for the server(s) of your existing infrastructure, not the proxy server.*

 #### Requirement
-You need to have HTTP2 enabled on your web server, on NginX it's as simple as adding `http2` in the `listen ssl` line.
+You need to have HTTP2 enabled on your web server, on NGINX it's as simple as adding `http2` in the `listen ssl` line.
 You can check that in your config or here: https://tools.keycdn.com/http2-test

 #### Instructions